 The KPMG American Worker survey found that American workers will remain at their organization if they have a good or competitive benefits package, including health benefits, personal time off, flexibility, and parental leave.
-For consumer and retail employees in particular, survey respondents looking for a new employer or career opportunity, valued the following the most (after financial compensation): work-life balance flexibility (92 percent), personal time off or sick leave (91 percent), and health benefits (83 percent).
-Notably, for 65 percent of consumer and retail employees, well-being resources for mental health, caretaker needs, and retirement planning would be important.iv
+Survey respondents looking for a new employer or career opportunity, valued the following the most (after financial compensation): personal time off or sick leave (91 percent), work-life balance flexibility (90 percent), and health benefits (88 percent).
+Notably, for 71 percent, well-being resources for mental health, caretaker needs, and retirement planning would be important.^{iv}